Active-Learning-and-Teaching/ALT-Website/index.md

     image: "/uploads/2021/10/10/3.png"
   col_3:
     headline: Take Instant Feedback
-    content: The instructor can conduct instant student feedbacks during the lecture.
+    content: <br>The instructor can conduct instant student feedbacks during the lecture.
       The feedback question is presented in class as part of the presentation <span class="il">and</span> the students can give their anonymous feedback on the app.
 The instructor can choose the feedback type as Color-Scale or a Likert